cortega26/PoGo/README.md

 cp config.example.json config.json  # edit values as desired
 ```

+### Progress tracking

+The Streamlit UI lets you mark Pokémon as caught from the detail view and
+filter the table by caught status.
+Progress is stored locally in
+`caught_pokemon.json` alongside `app.py`.

 ## Configuration

 | Flag | Type | Default | Required | Description |